Privacy Policy

 2. the operating system used by the accessing system,

-3. the website from which an accessing system reaches our website (so-called referrer)
+3. the website from which an accessing system accesses our website (so-called referrer),

-4. the sub-websites that are accessed via an accessing system on our website,
+4. the sub-pages accessed via an accessing system on our website,

 5. the date and time of access to the website,

-6. a shortened Internet Protocol address (anonymized IP address) and,
+6. an abbreviated internet protocol address (anonymised IP address) and,

 7. the Internet service provider of the accessing system.

 When using this general data and information, we do not draw any conclusions about your person.
-Rather, this information is required in order to
+This information is rather required to:

-3. to ensure the long-term functionality of our IT systems and the technology of our website, and
+3. ensure the permanent operability of our IT systems and the technology of our website, and

-4. to provide law enforcement authorities with the information necessary for prosecution in the event of a cyber-attack.
+4. provide law enforcement authorities with the information necessary to prosecute in the event of a cyber-attack.

-This collected data and information is therefore evaluated by us both statistically and with the aim of increasing data protection and data security in our company in order to ultimately ensure an optimal level of protection for the personal data processed.
-The anonymous data of the server log files are stored separately from all personal data provided by a data subject.
+This collected data and information is therefore statistically analysed and further analysed by us with the aim of increasing data protection and data security within our company to ultimately ensure an optimum level of protection for the personal data being processed by us.
+The anonymous data from the server log files is stored separately from all personal data provided by a data subject.

 The legal basis for data processing is Art.
-6 para.
-1 lit. f) GDPR.
-Our legitimate interest follows from the data collection purposes listed above.
+6 (1) lit. f) GDPR.
+Our legitimate interest follows from the purposes for data collection listed above.

 6.3 Hosting by All-Inkl

 We host our website at ALL-INKL.COM – Neue Medien Münnich, Inh.
-René Münnich, Hauptstraße 68, 02742 Friedersdorf (hereinafter referred to as All-Inkl).
+René Münnich, Hauptstraße 68, 02742 Friedersdorf (All-Inkl).

-When you visit our website, your personal data (e.g. IP addresses in log files) are processed on All-Inkl’s servers.
+When visiting our website, your personal data (e.g. IP addresses in log files) are processed on the servers of All-Inkl.

-The use of All-Inkl is based on Art.
-6 para.
-1 lit. f) GDPR.
-We have a legitimate interest in the most reliable presentation, provision and security of our website.
+The use of All Inkl is based on Art.
+6 (1) lit. f) GDPR.
+Our legitimate interest is the high-performance provision of our website.

-We have concluded a data processing agreement (DPA) with All-Inkl in accordance with Art.
-28 GDPR.
-This is a contract prescribed by data protection law, which ensures that All-Inkl processes the personal data of our website visitors only in accordance with our instructions and in compliance with the GDPR.
+We have concluded a corresponding agreement with All Inkl on the basis of GDPR for commissioned processing.
+This is a contract required by data protection law, which ensures that All-Inkl only processes the personal data of our website visitors according to our instructions and in compliance with the GDPR.

 6.4 3CX telephone system